 What You Learn in Art School

 Art school like any formal education will discuss and cover the history and theory of your intended career path.
-For example, if you choose to study photography you will most likely spend a substantial amount of time in courses that involve analyzing, critiquing and understanding the development of the medium.
+For example, if you choose to study photography.
+You will most likely spend a substantial amount of time in courses that involve analyzing, critiquing and understanding the development of the medium.

 As well as either developing in a dark room or learning how to digitally post produce your final images.
-These courses will be focused on strengthening your existing skills and knowledge, allowing for creative freedom to explore and discover which methods and techniques best suit your style.
+These courses will be focused on strengthening your existing skills and knowledge.
+Allowing for creative freedom to explore and discover which methods and techniques best suit your style.

 Application and Practice

-Such an assignment would involve studio shooting time, creatively directing your piece as well as sourcing components such as props, models, set design and more.
-Once theory and technique have been covered, the integration of applied practice and curation of your work is the final step to completing your degree and a start to building your professional portfolio.
+Such an assignment would involve studio shooting time, creatively directing your piece as well as sourcing components such as props, models and set design.
+Once theory and technique have been covered.
+The integration of applied practice and curation of your work is the final step to completing your degree.
+And, to start to building your professional portfolio.